akrzemi1/__sandbox__/string_view_ctor.md

 OutputIt copy(InputIt first, InputIt last, OutputIt d_first);
 ```

 This algorithm can be instantiated with three `const char*` values.
 These three values represent two ranges: `[first, last)` and `[d_first, d_first + distance(first, last)]`.
-And again, all three pointers can be null (tey would represent two zero-sized ranges), because the sizes of the underlying sequences can be determined without dereferencing the pointers.
+And again, all three pointers can be null (they would represent two zero-sized ranges), because the sizes of the underlying sequences can be determined without dereferencing the pointers.

 A question has been asked, if and how the Ranges TS handles the case of a null pointer passed as type `const char*`.
 The answer is, Ranges TS describes constraints on inputs representing *ranges* denoted by begin and end.
-A C interface for strings is not a range in the sense of Ranges TS.
+The C-string interface is not a range in the sense of Ranges TS.
 If we want to talk about the analogy to ranges, passing a null pointer to a function with the C-string interface would be analogous to calling:

 ```c++
 std::for_each(v.begin(), fun); // no v.end()